Terpenes obviously smell good, but did you know they can make you feel good too?

 Terpenes are the subject of many ongoing studies.
 Until these studies conclude, we just don’t know much about them.
 In addition, the hemp and cannabis plants have hundreds of terpenes that all seem to work together.
 This makes the puzzle all the more complex.

 Can Terpenes Get You High?

 No—terpene content alone will not get you stoned.
 And CBD won’t get you high either.
 As far as we know, the only intoxicant in hemp and medical cannabis is THC, and that’s only when you consume enough.

 Like we’ve already mentioned, it appears that a wide terpene profile has the largest impact in making your CBD product more effective—and even those effects still won’t be enough to get you high.

 Are Terpenes Bad for You?

-According to the FDA, the common terpenes in cannabis and hemp are generally recognized as safe for consumption.
-Small to normal doses of CBD are not known to cause serious side effects.
-However, this only applies to food and oral cannabis products.
+The common terpenes in hemp are generally recognized as safe.
+However, this only applies to food and oral products.
 We don’t know whether smoking or vaping these compounds is harmful or not.

-Your best bet is a CBD oil that’s meant for oral or sublingual consumption.
+Your best bet is a CBD oil that is meant for oral or sublingual consumption.
 According to current evidence, CBD oil is perfectly safe when you take the right precautions, and there are no reports of overdosing on CBD.

 As always, though, we recommend that any cannabis consumer perform their own research before consuming anything that could put their health at risk.
 Because the CBD market is largely unregulated, some products may also contain harmful pesticides or fertilizers which could cause bad side effects.
 This is why we recommend a USDA-certified organic CBD product.